Exploring the ancient beauty of H’mong King Palace (Vuong Family Mansion) in Ha Giang

 Where is H’Mong King Palace Located?

-H’Mong King Palace, belonging to the Vuong family, is situated in the Sa Phin commune, Dong Van district, Ha Giang province.
-This location is one of the most prominent tourist destinations that vividly reflects the life of King Meo Vuong Chinh Đức.
-According to historical records, the Vương family palace was built in 1919.
-The palace was constructed on the rocky plateau of the H’Mong people, who revered King Meo as their ruler.
-It governed a vast area encompassing four major districts in Hà Giang: Quan Ba, Yen Minh, Dong Van, and Meo Vac.
+H’Mong King Palace, owned by the Vuong family, stands in Sa Phin Commune, Dong Van District, Ha Giang Province.
+This remarkable site attracts visitors as one of the most iconic landmarks reflecting the life of the H’Mong leader, King Meo Vuong Chinh Duc.
+Historical records show that workers built the palace in 1919 on the rocky plateau where the H’Mong people lived and honored their king as ruler.
+From here, he controlled a vast territory that included four major districts in Ha Giang: Quan Ba, Yen Minh, Dong Van, and Meo Vac.

 The ancient Meo King’s Palace with its unique design is an attraction that draws visitors to come and explore